Humilokaki/TP4-REP-INSA2425/README2.md

 ## Replicability

 ### Variability Factors
-- **Version of Data**: Potential inclusion of a larger dataset for extended analysis by using an other source.
+- **Version of Data**: Potential inclusion of a larger dataset for extended analysis.
 - **Statistical Tests**: Alternative tests for robustness.
 - **Parameters**: Different parameters for statistical tests.
 - **Environment**: Use of Python 3.9 for enhanced performance and compatibility with newer libraries.